openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 ======================================================

 If you include links to third-party content in your course, be mindful of the accessibility of such resources.
-EdX recommends that you test any links prior to sharing them with learners.
+EdX recommends that you evaluate third-party content prior to sharing it with learners.

 You can use the eReader tool or :ref:`Add Files to a Course` to incorporate third-party textbooks and other publications in PDF format into your course.
 You can also incorporate such materials into your course in HTML format.
 See :ref:`Creating Accessible PDFs` for guidance on working with third-party supplied PDFs, and :ref:`Best Practices for HTML Markup` for guidance on creating accessible HTML.

 .. _Accessible Custom Content Resources: